krrish16/datasciencecoursera/Getting_and_Cleaning_Data/README.md

     From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Good luck!

+# This Repo contains :
+1. run_analysis.R  - script that performs the above mentioned steps
+2. CodeBook.md     - describing the varaibles and transformations
+3. tidydata.txt    - the final output